dreams897/pokecrystal/README.md

 ### Q: Is this currently playable?
 Where can I download the ROM?
 **A**: This is a work in progress, but once the first 3 Gym badges are obtainable I will be releasing a demo.
 In the meantime, you are welcome to build the ROM and it is playble up until Cerulean City.
 ### Q: What features from Crystal are being kept and which are being removed?
 **A**: Some features from Crystal will be quite beneficial and an upgrade to features in Gen 1.
 These features include shiny Pokémon, a set-able clock (spawns depend on time of day), better battle engine, Stereo audio option, item shortcuts, and much more!
 Some features will be removed that aren't useful to Gen 1 or don't serve a purpose that I can justify.
 These include Eggs (since there will be no baby Pokémon) and the Radio.
-The Town Map is currently it's own menu item and the Pokegear is not being used, but that may change.
+The Town Map is an item just like in RBY.

 ### Q: What post-game content will be added?
-**A**: Some restored content such as the Prof. Oak battle, a couple Pokemon that may normally be unobtainable, and I will consider some newer features like Swarms.
+**A**: Some restored content such as the Prof. Oak battle, a couple Pokemon that aren't obtainable in vanilla gameplay (both Fossils), and I will consider some newer features like Swarms.
 Additionally the **Phone* has been renamed to *Pager** and will allow the player to re-battle trainers post-game!
+This will likely be it's own item and not part of the PokéGear.

 ### Q: Will you keep new moves and features for Pokémon?
 **A**: Yes, I plan on keeping all of the new moves as well as some features like Magikarp length, etc. Items that make Pokémon evolve past Gen 1 will not be kept.